JUNE 8: APPLICATIONS RELEASED

 Booth fees will be payable by check or credit card.

-The 48th Annual Craneway Craft Fair, held December 22 & 23, is independently produced by The Fellowship of Craft as a fundraiser for KPFA.
+The The 48th Annual KPFA Radio Holiday Benefit — the Craneway Craft Fair — held December 22 & 23, is independently produced by The Fellowship of Craft as a fundraiser for KPFA.

-You can now apply to exhibit online by clicking APPLY in the top right corner.
+You can now apply to exhibit online by clicking APPLY in the menu at the bottom of this page.

 The Fair takes place at The Craneway Pavilion on the waterfront in the Marina District in Richmond, CA.